 Most ND filters actually have a different density than what's listed on the box.
 For example, a 6 Stop ND might actually be 6 and 1/3 stops.
 Since the shutter speed needs calculated manually when doing Long Exposures, you need to know the exact density of your filter.
 If you don't, your images will likely be underexposed.
 It could literally mean the difference between an 8 minute shutter speed and a 16 minute shutter speed!

 You should do this test while you are doing the color cast test.
 For this test though, it's critical to have constant lighting.
 The light levels cannot change between exposures.
+Also, it's important to have an evenly-illuminated surface!
+If there are shadows on one side of the frame, it will throw things off.
+Ideally, you can set up some lights that illuminate the wall nicely and evenly.
 Take a Before photo, without filters.
 Pay attention to what the Shutter Speed is.
 Add your filter.
 Now determine what the new Shutter Speed should be using the Lee Exposure App.
-For example, if your shutter speed without any filters is 1/100 sec, and you add a 10 Stop ND, the new shutter speed should be 10 seconds.
+For example, if your shutter speed without any filters is 1/100s, and you add a 10 Stop ND, the new shutter speed should be 10 seconds.
+If your shutter speed is 1/50s and you add a 6 Stop ND, the new shutter speed is 1.3 seconds.

 Bring both images into Adobe Camera RAW.
 Look at the Histogram of each photo.
-If the filter image's histogram is further to the left, it is underexposed.
+If the filter photo's histogram is further to the left of the normal photo, it is underexposed.
 Likely by 1/3 or 2/3 Stops.
 Increase the Exposure slider by 0.33.
 Do the histograms line up now?
 If not, try +0.5 and +0.66.
 One of these values should align both histograms.
 The histograms below show my 6 Stop ND was underexposed.
 I had to increase the Exposure slider by 0.33 to compensate.
 I could have also taken a 5 second photo for the same result.

 No Filter Histogram 6 Stop ND Histogram, underexposed

 There's an alternative way to do this test.
-Again, let's assume the 10 Stop ND shutter speed is 10 seconds.
+Again, let's assume the photo taken with the 10 Stop ND has a shutter speed of 10 seconds.
 Take a second photo at 13 seconds and one more photo at 15 seconds.
 (1/3 stop longer and 2/3 stops longer) Bring all of these images into Adobe Camera RAW, including the image without a filter.
 See which image has a histogram aligned with the No Filter image.

 Write these numbers down so you can refer back to them in the field and when post-processing.
 I have a note on my phone that states: